 Watchung Mountain Poodle Club Rescue, Inc. is a non-profit 501c3 organization consisting of a group of volunteers in New Jersey working to find good loving homes for homeless poodles.
 We do not have a shelter or adoption center.
 We are a collection of volunteers donating our time and love.
 We accept poodles primarily from homes where it is no longer possible to keep them.

-Due to lack of volunteers, we can only accept dogs from New Jersey and again because of a lack of volunteers, we only place our dogs with adopters living in the States of New Jersey, New York and Pennsylvania.
-On an exception basis, we may consider adopters in the States of Delaware and Maryland
+We can only accept dogs from New Jersey and we only place our dogs with adopters living in New Jersey, New York and Pennsylvania.
+On an exception basis, we may consider adopters from Delaware and Maryland

 Our dogs come from a variety of places.
 We accept dogs in good health without a history of biting.
 Currently most of our dogs are owner surrenders who may have behavioral issues that need time and patience to work through.

 Most of our rescue dogs are purebred poodles although we might have some mixes.
 The poodles we place are fully vetted with shots for rabies and distemper, fecal and heart-worm check, micro-chipped and spayed/neutered.
 In the case of older dogs, a dental cleaning may also be done.

 It may be important to note that rescue dogs are NOT a low-cost alternative to purchasing a dog from a breeder.
 To begin with, we seldom have puppies and rarely have dogs younger than 2 years of age.
 Additionally, females are not common.

 If you are very particular in regard to the size, age, color, gender or future task of your dog, it would be best to contact a reputable breeder for a suitable puppy.

 Adopting a rescue poodle is a good deed, not a cost-saving consumer decision.

 If you can no longer keep your poodle please email firstname.lastname@example.org